 Extreme Energy Loss

-Fatigue and energy loss are common signs of depression, but when this symptom stands in the way of responsibilities and daily activities, it’s become a significant problem.
 Some people with clinical depression begin missing work or become reclusive, lacking the motivation to do anything that requires leaving their house or exerting much effort, even attending therapy.
-Inpatient treatment for depression provides the 24/7 expert oversight to ensure medications are being taken regularly, and proper nutrition and fitness are adequately in place to battle extreme lethargy and rebuild serotonin levels, motivation, and purpose.
+Inpatient treatment for depression provides 24/7 expert oversight to ensure medications are being taken regularly and proper nutrition and fitness are adequately in place to battle extreme lethargy and rebuild serotonin levels, motivation, and purpose.
 The motivational interviewing therapy program in TN addresses behaviors of ambivalence to spur positive change.

 Suicidal Thoughts or Attempted Suicide

 Please seek help immediately for suicidal thoughts or actions for yourself or a loved one.
-Call the National Suicide Prevention Lifeline at 1-800-273-8255 at any time of day.
-Obsessive thoughts of suicide or unsuccessful suicide attempts are major indicators that intensive inpatient treatment for depression is needed to overcome symptoms.
-In addition to expert medical and psychological help, clients receive 24/7 care to ensure they are safe and healthy while they rediscover satisfaction and joy in life.
+Call the National Suicide Prevention Lifeline at 988 at any time of day.
+Obsessive thoughts of suicide or unsuccessful suicide attempts are significant indicators that intensive inpatient treatment for depression is needed to overcome symptoms.